Patrick F. McManus

-Patrick Francis McManus (August 25, 1933 – April 11, 2018) was an American humor writer, who primarily wrote about the outdoors.
-A humor columnist for Outdoor Life, Field & Stream, and other magazines, his columns and stories have been collected in several books, beginning with A Fine and Pleasant Misery (1978) up through The Horse in My Garage and Other Stories (2012).
+Patrick Francis McManus (August 25, 1933 – April 11, 2018) was an American educator and humor writer, who primarily wrote about the outdoors.
+A humor columnist and editor for Outdoor Life from 1983 to 2009, and Field & Stream from 1977 to 1982, as well as other magazines, his columns and stories have been collected in several books, beginning with A Fine and Pleasant Misery (1978) up through The Good Samaritan Strikes Again (1992) and The Horse in My Garage and Other Stories (2012).

 Biography

 McManus was born and raised in Sandpoint, Idaho.
 His father, who served in the 42nd ("Rainbow") Division under Douglas MacArthur during World War I, died when Patrick was six.
-Although his mother later remarried, for the most part he was raised by his mother, grandmother, and older sister Patricia McManus Gass (referred to in his childhood stories as "the Troll").
+Although his mother later remarried a man named Hank, for the most part he was raised by his mother, grandmother, and older sister Patricia McManus Gass (referred to in his childhood stories as "the Troll").
 His family didn't have much money and lived on a small farm on the banks of Sand Creek where they grew most of their own food.
 They had chickens, a milk cow and pigs and went hunting and fishing.

-After graduating from Sandpoint High School, McManus worked construction and other such jobs until he had saved enough money to attend Washington State College, now Washington State University, where he majored in journalism.
+After graduating from Sandpoint High School in 1952, McManus worked construction and other such jobs until he had saved enough money to attend Washington State College, now Washington State University, where he majored in journalism.
+He briefly worked as a news reporter before returning to graduate school at Washington State University where he earned a master's degree in 1959.
 From 1960 to 1983 he taught English, journalism and creative writing at Eastern Washington State College, now Eastern Washington University.

 He was married to Darlene "Bun" McManus and had four daughters.